Spinach Recall List

-- muscle aches
+- Muscle aches

 Salmonella Food Poisoning (Salmonellosis)

 Salmonella bacteria are a group of microscopic living creatures that are among the most frequently reported cause of foodborne illness nationwide.
 The Salmonella family includes nearly 2,500 sereotypes of bacteria, the most common of which are Salmonella Enteritidis and Salmonella Typhimurium.
-These strains account for about half of all human infection.
+These strains account for about half of all human infections.

-According to the USDA’s Food Safety and Inspection Service (FSIS), salmonellosis causes an estimated 1.4 million cases of foodborne illness and more than 400 deaths each year in the United States alone.
+Salmonellosis causes an estimated 1.4 million cases of foodborne illness and more than 400 deaths each year in the United States alone.
 Although in certain individuals salmonellosis may be asymptomatic, most people experience some or all of the following signs and symptoms within eight to 72 hours after contaminated food is consumed:

-- diarrhea (which may be bloody or watery)
+- Diarrhea (which may be bloody or watery)

-- abdominal cramps
+- Severe stomach cramps